 A required three-year validation audit of the Pantex EMS was conducted in August of 2011.
 The audit was consistent with instructions for implementing Executive Order 13423, Strengthening Federal Environmental and Transportation Management.
-A "qualified" party outside the control or scope of Pantex's EMS Program performed the audit.
-The outcome of the audit indicated that Pantex fully implemented an EMS program that conforms to standards of the International Organization for Standardization 14001, as required by DOE Order 436.1, Departmental Sustainability.
+A "qualified" party outside the control or scope of the Pantex EMS Program performed the audit.
+The outcome of the audit indicated that Pantex fully implemented an EMS program that conforms to standards of the International Organization for Standardization 14001, as required by DOE Order 436.1, Departmental Sustainability (DOEh).
+The next three-year validation audit will be performed in 2014.

 The Pantex EMS provides the foundation to administer sound stewardship practices that protect natural and cultural resources while cost-effectively demonstrating compliance with environmental, public health and resource protection laws, regulations, and DOE requirements.
-Notable accomplishments in 2011 relating to the Pantex EMS include:
+Notable accomplishments in 2012 relating to the Pantex EMS include: